Riyu44/NCBS-Workshop/README.md

 # Step 3: Set the new cluster column as the active identity class
 Idents(spatial_data) <- "NewCluster"

-# Step 4: Identify differentially expressed genes between the new cluster and others
+# Step 4: Identify differentially expressed genes between the new cluster and other clusters e.g. cluster number '2'
-# Compare the new cluster "NewCluster1" against "Other"
 markers <- FindMarkers(spatial_data, ident.1 = "selected", ident.2 = "2")

 # Display the top differentially expressed genes